How do I write accurate Harvard style citations?

 – Introduce three rules for knowing when to use the six reference elements that build citations

 – Explore the formatting requirements of Harvard citations, such as punctuation, italics and capitalisation

 – Troubleshoot citations that have missing source details

 In Chapter 1 of this short reader we reviewed referencing features and reference elements and connected these concepts with building citations in the Harvard style.
 We explored the four types of citation (integral, non-integral, multiple-source and secondary) and considered the six elements which build them.
 Next, in this second and final chapter, we explore when each reference element is required and how the four citation types should be formatted.
 We also help to troubleshoot some referencing challenges, looking at the rules for citing multiple authors, exploring what to do if source details are missing, and explaining how source-based information can be repeated across multiple sentences.

 When is each reference element required?

-As was explained in Lesson 1, there are six possible reference elements which are used to build citations in the Harvard style.
+As was explained in Chapter 1, there are six possible reference elements which are used to build citations in the Harvard style.
 These are included below with their related source details in brackets:

 - Name of authors (Smith and Lee)